Sophia Creek Owen Tributary Storm Outlet from Memorial Square

 Pedestrian & Cyclist Access

-The City acknowledges this area is enjoyed by many and will ensure pedestrian access is maintained throughout construction.
-There will be temporary trail and walkway closures, but detours will be provided and signage will be in place to help pedestrians and cyclists navigate around the construction zone.
+The City acknowledges this area is enjoyed by many and ensured pedestrian access was maintained throughout construction.
+There were temporary trail and walkway closures, but detours were provided and signage was in place to help pedestrians and cyclists navigate around the construction zone.

 Rainbow Crosswalk